Our Staff

 Trainer

-Kim Metcalf is an environmental scientist and double dawg with both BS and MS degree in Environmental Health Science from the University of Georgia.
-She has had a variety of experiences in her professional career, including working for Georgia Power Company, The Southern Company and Southwire Company.
+Kim Metcalf is an environmental scientist and “double dawg” with both BS and MS degrees in Environmental Health Science from the University of Georgia.
+She has played a variety of roles in her professional career, including working for Georgia Power Company, The Southern Company, and Southwire Company.
 Kim has also worked as an environmental consultant for A.T.
 Kearny.
-In 2001, she founded Riverbend Environmental Inc. as a result of regulatory changes impacting the construction industry.
-Most days, she is in the field evaluating site compliance, obtaining environmental samples and analyzing results or conducting training programs.
+In 2001, she founded Riverbend Environmental Inc. in response to the regulatory changes impacting the construction industry.
+Most days, she is in the field evaluating site compliance, obtaining environmental samples, and analyzing the results or conducting training programs.

 On a personal note, Kim is the mother of four children and is married to her UGA sweetheart.
-She resides in Watkinsville, Georgia and is an active member and current vice president of the Athens Chapter of the UGA Alumni Association.
+She resides in Watkinsville, Georgia, and is an active member and the current vice president of the Athens Chapter of the UGA Alumni Association.
 She is also a UGA Alumni Association Executive Board Member.
-Kim was named to the UGA Alumni Association “40 Under 40” in 2011 and her business was named to the UGA Alumni Association “100 Fastest Growing Bulldog Businesses” for 2015, 2016, 2017 and 2018.
+Kim was named as one of the UGA Alumni Association’s “40 Under 40” in 2011 and her business was recognized as one of the UGA Alumni Association’s “100 Fastest Growing Bulldog Businesses” in 2015, 2016, 2017, and 2018.

 Betty Jean Jordan, PE MS4CECI